Sima Xun: First northern expedition

-In 349, Later Zhao went through a hasty decline after the death of its emperor, Shi Hu.
-His successor, Shi Shi, was removed in a coup by his brother Shi Zun just a month into his reign.
-Shi Zun's coup riled up his brothers and a number of rebellions sprung up in Zhao.
-Seeing this vulnerability, Jin decided to react quickly and began holding expeditions to reclaim the north.
-Sima Xun saw his opening that year when the people of Yongzhou urged him to overthrow the prince, Shi Bao (石苞), who was infamously incompetent and was planning to attack Shi Zun.
+In autumn 349, the Later Zhao in northern China was undergoing a rapid decline following the death of their emperor, Shi Hu.
+His successor, Shi Shi, was deposed in a coup by his brother Shi Zun just a month into his reign, prompting his other brothers to challenge his claim.
+The Jin court was in favour in launching an expedition to reclaim lost northern territory, and soon after, Sima Xun received an invitation by the people of Yongzhou to overthrow the Zhao prince, Shi Bao (石苞) in the northwest.